rizvir/check_cloudwatch_metrics/README.md

 Nagios check to compare AWS CloudWatch metrics against thresholds.
 Also outputs performance data.

-If you have an existing Nagios/Icinga/Centreon setup, you can consider using this check instead of AWS CloudWatch alarms (which each cost, as of writing, $0.10 a month once you exceed the free-tier of 10), if all you need is notification (and have no events).
-This gives you the added benefit of integrating with your existing Nagios notification or on-call roster.
+If you just need notifications, and have an existing Nagios/Icinga/Centreon setup, you can consider using this check instead of AWS CloudWatch Alarms, which each cost, as of writing, $0.10 a month once you exceed the free-tier of 10).
+This gives you the added benefit of integrating with your existing Nagios/Icinga notification or on-call roster.

 #### Installation